studersi/test-4/Tutorial-00-README.md

 The compressed source code is approximately 5 MB in size.

 We’ll now download the checksum of the source code file from Apache.
-Thankfully, it is still available as _sha1-Checksum_.
+At least it’s available as a _sha1 checksum_.
 We’ll again be using a secure connection for better security.
 Without https this verification doesn’t make much sense.

 ```bash
 $> wget https://www.apache.org/dist/httpd/httpd-2.4.17.tar.bz2.sha1